numbat70/test/README.md

 3. MIX   [http://ja2j4n.axshare.com/v3_-_my_account.html]

 ### To the Customer:
-We are trying to find out what a good account area should feel like for customers.Can you pretend that you have applied for a R&D grant from Scottish Enterprise.
-They have set up an online account area for you to administer your application.And you are called Siobhan…Which one works best ?
+We are trying to find out what a good account area should feel like for customers.
+Can you pretend that you have applied for a R&D grant from Scottish Enterprise.
+They have set up an online account area for you to administer your application.
+And you are called Siobhan…
+Which one works best ?

 # Card Sorting
 ## Script